 • A Multi Station Clinical examination (OSCE) consisting of a series of 7 stations.

-Further details are available in the Candidates' Information Pack available on the Application Packs Page.
+Further details are available in the Candidates’ Information Pack, which is available on the Diploma Examination page.
 Passing this exam and the refraction certificate permits you to apply for membership of the College (MRCOphth).

 You must bring photographic identification for verification to all College examinations.